ElmiraSargsyan/Smile_Detection/README.md

 # SmileDetection
-The script turns on the web cam, detects the human face and automatically takes a picture when the person is smiling and his/her both eyes are open.
+The `smile_detection.py` script turns on the web cam, detects the human face and automatically takes a picture when the person is smiling and his/her both eyes are open.

-Dlib is not compatible with python 3.7 none of the .whl file were compatible with 3.7

-Step #1: Localize the face in the image.

-Step #2: Detect the key facial structures on the face ROI.
-	Mouth
-	Right eyebrow
-	Left eyebrow
-	Right eye
-	Left eye
-	Nose
-	Jaw
+For understanding whether the person is smiling or not firstly needed to localize face and mouth on it.

-The facial landmark detector included in the dlib library  which uses pretrained regression trees
+`Haar cascades` is used as a facial landmark detector.
+The pretrained model is included in the dlib library
+This model returns 68 essential coordinates of the face \
+these coordinates are visualized in the following figure

 <p align="center">
 <img src="Images/facial_landmarks_68markup.jpg" alt="facial landmarks" width="500" class="center"/>